-When my team or a third party uploads files to my Amazon Simple Storage Service (Amazon S3) bucket, I want to know the external IP address that they used.
-My bucket policy might allow access only for specific IP addresses.
-How can I find the external IP address used with each upload?
+My team or other third parties upload files to my Amazon Simple Storage Service (Amazon S3) bucket.
+I want to know the external IP address used to upload these files because my bucket policy might allow access only for specific IP addresses.

 Short description

-To find the IP addresses for object-level requests to Amazon S3 (uploads and downloads), you must first start one of the following logging methods:
+To find the IP addresses for upload and download object-level requests to Amazon S3, you must first start one of the following logging methods:

 Resolution